Murder of Robert Cipriano: Background

 During this initial time in Keego Harbor, Cipriano and Young assigned themselves to kill specific members of the Cipriano family.
 Cipriano was to kill his brothers, while Young was to kill Cipriano's parents; Young also volunteered to kill their eight-year-old daughter, Isabella.
 But as these roles were being assigned, Cipriano became upset and hesitant at the thought of having his younger sister, Isabella, killed.
 The group therefore opted to try searching the garage once more for money.
 They then drove back south to Farmington Hills and the Cipriano house.
 Once again, Zinderman aided Cipriano in climbing into the garage where he found a gift debit card.
 On the card was a sticker appearing to read $265.
 Satisfied with this despite their larger aim, the group drove back north to Keego Harbor in Young's truck.
 But there they discovered the card held only $2.65.
-After this disappointment, Cipriano and Young made a final decision to carry out their murder plan against the Cipriano family, having tired of wavering.
+They tried the DFCU card a final time, and the bank informed the cashier the card was blocked for suspicious purchases.
+At that time, Cipriano and Young, on returning to the truck, made the decision to carry out their murder plan against the Cipriano family, having tired of wavering.

 Zinderman, however, at that point declined any further participation as he was unwilling to be involved with murder.
 Due to his abandoning the crime, during the investigation Zinderman was granted immunity for testifying against the other two.
 Around 1:45 AM on April 16, Cipriano and Young dropped Zinderman off at Cipriano's girlfriend's house in Keego Harbor.
 Cipriano and Young returned south to Farmington Hills and broke into the Ciprianos' house a third and final time, shortly after 2:30 a.m. on April 16.
 They brought knives, intending to stab the Cipriano family as they slept.